Do I need to take the GRE? Is there a time limit on the scores?

 Can I work while I am in the program?

-Most of the Systems Leadership DNP students remain in their highly demanding jobs (CNO, VP for Nursing) while they are in the program.
-However, the program is rigorous and requires at least 8-10 hours of study/ work per week and therefore, applicants are urged to reduce any non-essential activities for the duration of the two year program.
+Most of the systems leadership DNP students remain in their highly demanding jobs (CNO, VP for nursing) while they are in the program.
+However, the program is rigorous and requires at least eight to 10 hours of study/ work per week and therefore, applicants are urged to reduce any non-essential activities for the duration of the two-year program.